- Support and service

 - Drag and release a publication type to arrange them in the order of your preference.

-- Note: Click on Back.
+- Note: Then click on Back.

-Choose content types
+- Edit content types

-- Note: Click on Back.
+- Note: Then click on Back.

 - Choose how you want to sort within each respective publication type and Selected publications.